 You must continue to take your anti-malaria medication until it is finished, even after your return to Canada.
 The length of time depends on which drug you are prescribed, and whether you return home or travel to another destination.
 If you do not take the medication for the recommended time, the parasites may start to multiply in your blood and make you sick.

 Even when taking anti-malaria medication, there is a small chance of developing the illness, sometimes months later.
 If you develop a fever within 1 year of your return home, or other symptoms such as constant headaches, muscle aches and weakness, vomiting or diarrhea, speak with your health care provider immediately about your travels.
 Malaria is treatable with early diagnosis and prompt treatment, which can also prevent serious complications.

 How can I protect myself from malaria if I am pregnant?

-Pregnant women should avoid travel to areas where anti-malarial medications are required.
-If travel cannot be avoided, pregnant women should visit their health care provider or a travel clinic to find out if there is a safe medication.
-Pregnant women should not take certain anti-malaria medications.
-There are now medications approved for infants.
+Pregnant women cannot take certain anti-malaria medications and should avoid travel to areas where anti-malaria medications are needed.
+If you must travel, visit your health care provider, or a travel clinic to find out if there is a safe anti-malaria medication.
+You should also be careful to avoid mosquito bites.

 Seek medical attention immediately if you develop a fever while travelling, or when you return home.